With respect to Division of Stone Disease, we provide treatment for stones in the kidney, the urinary bladder and elsewhere in the urinary tract.

 PCNL is a well-established procedure by which stones in the kidney or the upper ureter are removed by making a small incision in the flank.
 Generally, an incision, that is 1 cm or less than 1 cm, is made in the flank.
 A guide wire is passed through this incision into the kidney.
 This is performed under fluoroscopy or x-ray control.

 A passage is then created around this guide wire by dilatation.
-Through this passage, a nephroscope is passed into the kidney to visualise the stone and remove it.
+Through this passage, a nephroscope is passed into the kidney to visualize the stone and remove it.
 Larger stones can be fragmented by different methods and removed.
 Stones are therefore cleared easily.
-Once the procedure is complete, a tube is left through this tract as drainage for one or two days.
+Once the procedure is complete, a tube is left through this track as drainage for one or two days.

 For the post-operative course, the patient will generally need to stay in the hospital for 2 to 3 days after the procedure.
 He or she will also undergo additional x-rays or ultrasound studies, to determine if there are any residual stone fragments present.
 A large amount of residue will require the urologist to look again with a nephroscope to remove it.
 The other alternative is to treat the remaining fragments with ESWL.